-Fort Matanzas National Monument offers a unique opportunity to learn more about the ecology of Florida's coast with two “Bird Walk at Fort Matanzas” programs on Friday, November 9 and Friday, November 16, 2018.
+Fort Matanzas National Monument offers a unique opportunity to learn more about the ecology of Florida's coast with “Bird Walk at Fort Matanzas” programs on two Saturdays in March: March 7 and 21, 2020.

 Park Ranger Ellen will lead the bird walk through the diverse habitats of Fort Matanzas park from 9:30 to 11:30 a.m.
 Participants will learn about the birds of prey, songbirds, herons and many varieties of shore birds they will see during the tour.